AppleLamps/codex/codex-rs/core/prompt.md

 **When to use each file tool:**

-- Use `file.edit` for simple, targeted changes that can be described in natural language (e.g., "add error handling", "replace function X with Y")
+- **`file.edit`** for simple, targeted changes that can be described in natural language (e.g., "add error handling", "replace function X with Y")
+  - Automatically handles proper escaping and encoding
+  - No approval needed for each individual edit
+  - Works reliably across all platforms (Windows, macOS, Linux)
-- Use `apply_patch` for complex changes, multi-file refactoring, or when you need to apply a specific diff
+- **`apply_patch`** for complex changes, multi-line refactoring, or when you need to apply a specific diff
+  - Best for structural changes across multiple lines
+  - Handles complex edits that require precise control
+  - No approval needed for each individual patch
-- Use `file.create` and `directory.create` for scaffolding new files and directories
+- **`file.create`** and **`directory.create`** for scaffolding new files and directories
-- Use `file.read` to examine file contents before making changes
+- **`file.read`** to examine file contents before making changes

+**Why use dedicated file tools instead of shell commands:**

+- ✅ **No escaping issues** - file tools handle all character encoding properly
+- ✅ **No approval friction** - file edits don't require individual command approval
+- ✅ **Cross-platform** - works identically on Windows, macOS, and Linux
+- ✅ **Atomic operations** - changes are applied cleanly or not at all
+- ❌ Shell commands for file editing: complex escaping, platform differences, repeated approvals

 ### Additional Tools (MCP)